schmurtzm/erlandplugins/README.md

 Then activate the plugin "SqueezePlay Admin Client + Line-In control *Beta*"

-On Squeezebox Boom :
+On Squeezebox Radio :
 --------------------
 Settings -> Advanced -> Applet Installer -> unselect "Recommanded Applets Only" and then install "SqueezePlay Admin + Line-In control *Beta*"

 ### How to use :

-Then You can switch to line in with CLI with these commands (00:xx:xx:xx:xx:xx is the mac address of the Squeezebox Boom) :
+Then You can switch to line in with CLI with these commands (00:xx:xx:xx:xx:xx is the mac address of the Squeezebox Radio) :

 Reminder for the CLI : telnet IP_LMS_Server 9090
 ```bash